coder-hxl/x-crawl/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

 x-crawl is a flexible nodejs crawler library.
-You can crawl pages and control operations such as pages, batch network requests, and batch downloads of file resources.
-Support asynchronous/synchronous mode crawling data.
+It can crawl pages, control pages, batch network requests, batch download file resources, polling and crawling, etc. Support asynchronous/synchronous mode crawling data.
 Running on nodejs, the usage is flexible and simple, friendly to JS/TS developers.

 > If you feel good, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a Star to support it, your Star will be the motivation for my update.

 ## Features

 - Support asynchronous/synchronous way to crawl data.
-- Flexible writing, support a variety of ways to write request configuration and obtain crawl results.
+- Flexible writing, supporting multiple ways to write request configuration and obtain crawling results.
-- Flexible crawling interval, up to you to use/avoid high concurrent crawling.
+- Flexible crawling interval, no interval/fixed interval/random interval, it is up to you to use/avoid high concurrent crawling.
-- With simple configuration, operations such as crawling pages, batch network requests, and batch download of file resources can be performed.
+- Simple configuration can crawl pages, batch network requests, batch download file resources, polling and crawling, etc.
-- Possess polling function to crawl data regularly.
-- The built-in puppeteer crawls the page, and uses the jsdom library to analyze the content of the page, and also supports self-analysis.
+- Crawl SPA (single-page application) to generate pre-rendered content (ie "SSR" (server-side rendering)), and use jsdom library to parse the content, and also supports self-parsing.
+- Form submissions, keystrokes, event actions, screenshots of generated pages, etc.
-- Capture the success and failure of the climb and highlight the reminder.
+- Capture and record the success and failure of crawling, and highlight the reminders.
 - Written in TypeScript, has types, provides generics.

 ## Relationship with puppeteer

-The crawlPage API internally uses the [puppeteer](https://github.com/puppeteer/puppeteer) library to help us crawl pages.
+The crawlPage API internally uses the [puppeteer](https://github.com/puppeteer/puppeteer) library to help us crawl pages and expose Brower instances and Page instances, making it more flexible.

-The return value of the crawlPage API will be able to do the following:

-- Generate screenshots and PDFs of pages.
-- Crawl a SPA (Single-Page Application) and generate pre-rendered content (i.e. "SSR" (Server-Side Rendering)).
-- Automate form submission, UI testing, keyboard input, etc.

 # Table of Contents